 Under state law, typical corporations (“for-profits”) issue shares of stock and assign ownership to shareholders, along with ownership rights such as ownership of net revenue (profit).
 One the other hand, some corporations are formed to serve their members exclusively or the public at large.
 Such corporations are called “nonprofit” in some states and “not-for-profit” in others.
 In a few states, both terms are used to define and regulate different types of corporations.

 The IRS uses its own naming approach based on federal law and regulation.
-"Nonprofit" organizations are those which fall within the definitions established in the IRS Code under Section 501(c).
-There are about twenty-five different types of nonprofit organizations recognized by the IRS. .
+"Nonprofit" organizations are those which fall within the definitions for tax exemption established in the IRS Code under Section 501(c).
+There are more than twenty-five different types of tax exempt (nonprofit) organizations recognized by the IRS. .
 A more comprehensive Wikipedia list may be viewed here.
 Types of nonprofits include chambers of commerce, labor unions, country clubs, some types of insurance companies, and even some organizations designated as nonprofits by act of Congress.

-The most popular type of nonprofit is the 501(c)3, called a “charity” by the IRS.
+The most popular type of nonprofit is the 501(c)(3), called a “charity” by the IRS.
 A charity can either be a public charity or a private foundation.
-All 501(c)3 organizations are assumed to be private foundations unless they can pass the IRS's “public support test.”
-Qualifying as a public charity makes a 501(c)3 eligible for preferential tax treatment by the IRS not given to private foundations.
+All 501(c)(3) organizations are assumed to be private foundations unless they can meet the IRS's qualifications as a public charity.
+Qualifying as a public charity makes a 501(c)(3) eligible for preferential regulatory and tax treatment by the IRS not given to private foundations.

 The IRS has a specific definition of the term “not-for-profit,” and it has noting to do with nonprofits.
 As Bruce Hopkins says in his book, , not-for-profit “...refers to an activity that is engaged in without a profit motive (that is, a hobby) where the expenses involved do not qualify for the business deduction.”

-According to the IRS's own web search facility, there are only 16 occurrences of "not-for-profit" on the IRS web site, and almost none of them are related to charities and nonprofits.
+According to the IRS's own web search facility, there are only 16 occurrences of "not-for-profit" on the IRS web site, and only ine or two are related to charities and nonprofits.
 [We say "almost" because we found two uses of the term in IRS Publication 557, dealing with community trusts and one news release referring to an organization found guilty of fraud as both a charity and a not-for-profit.]

-We can often tell a person’s professional or geographic background based on their use of the terms:
+We can often predict a person’s professional or geographic background based on their use of the terms:

 not-for-profit – often misused by financial professionals and others with a business or finance background in the US to describe nonprofits of all types.
 Alternatively, some use the term to describe nonprofits which are not charities, and use the term nonprofit as a synonym for charity.
 "Not-for-profit" is incorrect terminology to use when speaking of charitable or other nonprofit organizations, except when speaking of state incorporation status in some states.